Introducing: The 17 out of 20 Rule

 At the top of the hill, I saw a good, old friend walking her dog and stopped to talk to her.
 A minute or two later along comes the same guy back up the hill.
 Right after he passed us at the top of the hill, he turned and picked his way back down the hill.

 As my friend and I chatted and I continued to catch my breath, two more times he ran up, turned and skipped down.

 On the fourth time, as he ran past me, I clapped my hands and yelled “Go!
 Go!
 Go!”

 On the sixth time as he jogged down the hill, I shouted, “How about one more!
 You have one more in you, don’t you?”

 Over his shoulder he said, “This is seventeen out of twenty.”

-For a couple of years, I have been running this same track, struggling up the same hills.
+For a couple of years, I have been running this same track, struggling up the same hills and every hill was a struggle.
 Yet, I was determined.
 Even when I wanted to walk, was desperate to stop, I wouldn’t.
 My mind would be pleading “No!
 Quit!” and I would correct it “Yes!
 Go!”
 I might grapevine, but I kept going.
 And still every time, with maybe one or two exceptions, that hill kicked my butt.

 As I watched him run back down the hill I realized that I didn’t begin to know what it meant to run up that hill.
 I was just playing at it.
 He was committed.

-Now when I want to be better at something I ask myself, are you putting in Twenty?
-Am I at the equivalent of 17 out of 20?
+Now when I want to be better at something I ask myself, are you going for 20?
+Have I put in 17 out of 20 effort?
 Or am I really just doing the equivalent of one trip up the hill every few days?

-So now, I tell myself: that damn hill, in fact any damn hill in my life, can kick my butt all it wants.
-But it’s going to have to do it three times this run, and four times each run next week.
+So now, I tell myself: that damn hill, in fact, any damn hill in my life, can kick my butt all it wants.
+But it’s going to have to kick my butt three times this run, and four reps each run next week.
 Until I get to twenty.